fredaas/texc/README.txt

 DESCRIPTION
 --------------------------------------------------------------------------------

-Texparse is a simple command-line interface to latexmk and a log-file parser.
+Texc is a simple command-line interface to latexmk and a log-file parser written in Rust.

 INSTALL
 --------------------------------------------------------------------------------

-$ ./install.sh
+$ make release-linux

 VERIFY INSTALL
 --------------------------------------------------------------------------------